pbortnick/javascript-travel-project/README.md

 ## Synopsis

 This Rails project has models for users, agents, and destination.
 It allows users to choose a destination given its location, price, length of trip, and weather conditions.
 Each destination has a travel agent.
 It uses Devise for login authentication.
+It implements jQuery for enhanced functionality.

 ## Install instructions